rcosta358/cf_ai_code_reviewer/README.md

 ---

-This project was implemented for the Software Engineering Internship assignment with Codex using GPT-5.5 (Medium).
+This project was implemented for the Software Engineering Internship assignment, built with Codex using GPT-5.5 (Medium).
 The prompts used can be found in [`PROMPTS.md`](./PROMPTS.md).

 ## Features

-- Code review with structured feedback
+- Structured AI code review with actionable feedback
 - Covers multiple aspects of code quality (correctness, security, maintainability, performance, style, documentation, and other)
 - Each issue is annotated with an explanation, suggestion, severity, confidence level, and source code position
 - Overall rating and summary of the review